-The Company has a formal policy and procedures in place that directors and employees must follow when trading the Company's shares.
-The Securities Trading Policy is set out as Appendix D to the Corporate Governance Code.
+The Code of Ethics also refers to securities trading by directors and employees and the Company has a separate policy in place that directors and employees must follow when trading the Company's shares.
+The Securities Trading Policy was updated in May 2022 and is set out as Appendix D to the Corporate Governance Code.